Greenstand/Greenstand-Overview/TEAM.md

 ### Search Engine service
 The Search Engine team establish, maintain, and improve our search service, including fuzz, crossing-fields search, and auto-completion service, and also provide support to clients that are going to use this service, like the web map client search feature.
 - Team Lead: @kparikh9
-- Renewal / expiration date: 31 Dec 2022
+- Renewal / expiration date: 27 Oct 2022
 - Senior Engineer:

 ## Web Map Client